micmejia/bible-dump/AMPC/Mark/Mark 12.md

-And when Jesus saw that he answered intelligently (discreetly and [^n]having his wits about him), He said to him, You are not far from the kingdom of God.
+And when Jesus saw that he answered intelligently (discreetly and having his wits about him), He said to him, You are not far from the kingdom of God.
 And after that no one ventured _or_ dared to ask Him any further question.